curityio/curity-operational-training/TASKS.md

 - Mention multiple user records are possible.
 - Survive database migrations, e.g. a unique index.

-## SQL Server

-Do wait on startup properly according to MSSQL.
-Maybe a brief wait if needed.

 ### Logging and Monitoring

 - Add some forward references to deployment tutorials